eigerco/polka-storage/rfcs/002-data-retrieval.md

 #### Bitswap

-Bitswap is used to exchange blocks of data between peers.
+[Bitswap](https://docs.ipfs.tech/concepts/bitswap/) is used to exchange blocks of data between peers.
 In short, it works on a "question and answer" basis, where the client request the data for a given CID and the server replies with that data, be it more CIDs or an actual block of data.
 When coupled with IPLD graphs, this approach becomes "chatty" for large files; since the first rounds of the protocol will usually consist of requesting a CID and getting N CIDs back, requesting each of those CIDs and getting more back, until reaching actual data blocks.

 #### GraphSync

-It is used to synchronize graphs across peers.
-It uses IPLD selector to efficiently transfer graphs (or selections of parts of graphs) with a minimal number of independent requests.
-It supersedes the Bitswap, because the client only needs to send a single query request.
+[GraphSync](https://ipld.io/specs/transport/graphsync/) is used to synchronize graphs across peers.
+It uses IPLD selectors to efficiently transfer graphs (or selections of parts of graphs) with a minimal number of independent requests.
+It supersedes Bitswap, because the client only needs to send a single query request.
 The server then knows that the block is part of some tree and returns all relative blocks back to the client.

 ## Retrieval client

 The retrieval clients enable 3rd parties to easily retrieve stored data.
-Good example of the retrieval client is Lassie which can be used as a CLI, library or HTTP server.
+A good example of the retrieval client is [Lassie](https://github.com/filecoin-project/lassie) which can be used as a CLI, library or HTTP server.

 When used, the client temporarily becomes a node in the same network as the retrieval provider above.
 The client first queries the indexer (do not confuse with the Local Index Directory) for retrieval candidates (storage providers).
-After it receives 1 or more candidates it sends a retrieval request to those providers.
+After it receives one or more candidates it sends a retrieval request to those providers.
 The request is done over the P2P network using Graphsync or Bitswap.
 It depends on the protocol which the provider supports.